Electrostatic computations for statistical mechanics and random matrix applications: Background as an Analytic Continuation

-Following the theme put forward in \cite[\S IV.A]{Le22}, the result so obtained for the leading order total energy of the Riesz gas on a circle of radius $R$ with density $\rho_{\rm b} = N/2\pi R$ and exponent $0<s<1$ should be compared against that for the Riesz gas with the same density but exponent $s>1$.
+Following the theme put forward in \cite[\S IV.A]{Le22}, the result so obtained for the leading order total energy of the Riesz gas on a circle of radius $R$, density $\rho_{\rm b} = N/2\pi R$ and exponent $0<s<1$ should be compared against that for the Riesz gas with the same density but exponent $s>1$.
 In the latter setting the Riesz potential is integrable at infinity, so one does without a neutralising background.
 For the particle-particle potential energy in the case of equal spacing we have

-which is same result found for the leading total potential energy for $0<s<1$.
+\alert{Significantly this} is same result found for the leading total potential energy for $0<s<1$.
 Thus one can interpret the background as providing an analytic continuation of the leading total energy from the regime where no background is required.

-We consider next the potential energy $E_N(s,\phi)$ say at an angle $\phi$ due to the particles fixed to be equally spaced (at $\theta = 2 \pi j / N$ with $j=1,\dots,N$ for definiteness), and the uniform background.
-We have
+We consider next the \alert{total} potential energy $E_N(s,\phi)$ say at an angle $\phi$ due to the particles fixed to be equally spaced (at $\theta = 2 \pi j / N$ with $j=1,\dots,N$ for definiteness), and the uniform background. \alert{Our aim here is to demonstrate that for $-2 < s < 1$ this is of order unity in the thermodynamic limit, and that it relates to the case $s>1$ without the background via an analytic continuation. } \alert{This total potential energy is specified by}